SalomePlatform/sat/doc/src/commands/compile.rst

+.. include:: ../../rst_prolog.rst

 Command compile
 ****************

 Description
 ===========
-The **compile** command allows compiling the products of a SALOME application.
+The **compile** command allows compiling the products of a SALOME_ application.

 Usage